 If you want to learn more about the ACL and the meniscus, check out these other awesome articles we have:

 There are cases in which individuals can cope with ACL or meniscus tears.
 This will be dependent on the extent of the tear, the life demands of an individual, the individual’s goals, tissue healing, and level of function.
-Both the meniscus (which is made up of articular cartilage), as well as the ACL have poor blood supply.
-Often times, the torn part of the meniscus can be cut (meniscectomy), and an individual can walk out of surgery the same day, often times feeling “back to normal” within 2 months of focused rehab!
+Both the meniscus (which is made up of articular cartilage), as well as the ACL has poor blood supply.
+Oftentimes, the torn part of the meniscus can be cut (meniscectomy), and an individual can walk out of surgery the same day, often times feeling “back to normal” within 2 months of focused rehab!
 Also, younger individuals tend to have tears to the red zone of the meniscus, where blood supply is more available, therefore surgical repair may be more successful.
 On the contrary, more elderly individuals with chronic, degenerative tears usually sustain them towards the white zone, where blood supply is sparse to none, and therefore less amenable to a repair.
 If an aforementioned bucket handle tear has occurred, a repair may be indicated, which has a much longer prognosis than a meniscectomy.

-The video shown here demonstrates great exercises to perform before a surgery.
-You may ask yourself, why would I want to exercise before a surgery?
+The video shown here demonstrates great exercises to perform before surgery.
+You may ask yourself, why would I want to exercise before surgery?
 Wouldn’t it make more sense to just rest and avoid further aggravation of the injury?
 NO!
 The BEST course of action to take is to engage in appropriate exercises your body can tolerate after surgery, which has been supported by numerous research studies to promote optimal recovery and give you the best chance of returning to 100 percent.

 Regaining Range of Motion After Surgery